Skip to content

 The exact steps vary based on your specific environment.
 Here are some typical tasks for common environments:

-Apache: Configure a virtual-host on Debian-based platform
+Apache: Configure a virtual-host on Debian-based server

 If you created a folder like /var/www/example.com/web, then you probably need to configure the web-server to read this folder.